Bunch0fAtoms/dbr_eos/README.md

-# dbr_eol
+# dbr_eos
-Monitor and alert on DBR nearing end of life
+Monitor and alert on DBR nearing end of service